You are viewing a story from harrypotterfanfiction.com

 “I wouldn’t think of Quirrell as a dark wizard per se,” Ron argued as he got a whiff of Hermione’s scent; he could smell the freshness of her garden along with a hint of the coconut shampoo she always used as her long graying tresses tickled his face.
 She always fussed about her graying hair, and the suddenly appearing wrinkles.
 Although to Ron, she was just as beautiful as the day they admitted their love for one another.
 Hermione kissed him again on the other cheek.
 “Please think about it?”
 Another kiss on the lips, just to give him a taste of what might come...if she got her way.
 In a teasing tone she added, “please?”

 “Oh bloody hell, stop it!
 Gross!”
-Hermione startlingly broke from Ron to find their youngest son, Hugo, standing in the kitchen’s entrance.
+Hermione broke away from Ron, startled, to find to find their youngest son, Hugo, standing in the kitchen’s entrance.
 Thanks to Charlie’s influence, Hugo had started to grow his hair out and now, at twenty-two, it was every girl’s dream; according to Ron's many nieces, long, wavy hair was the ‘in’ thing young witches wanted.

 “Does no one say good morning in this house?”
 Ron asked as Hermione regretfully slid off his lap.
 Silently, he cursed his son’s early rise.
 He had already fancied himself getting lucky before work, and the look Hermione was giving him said he might have been right.

 “I’m sorry Dad; my morning greeting disappeared along with my appetite as soon as I spotted my parents snogging in the kitchen.
 The place people eat, you know.
 Don’t you people do that in private to begin with?”

 “You’re up early, sweetheart, I thought you were off today and going to sleep in.”
 Hermione’s cheeks were still red but she managed to move on from the incident as if she hadn’t been caught red-handed.